santiagosayshey/DigiBrain/content/AI Prompt.md

 This example adds nothing of value and introduces bias.
 ```

-It is vital that you write concise notes.
-I DO NOT want verbosity.
-You don't need to write an entire paragraph to tell me something is better because its more efficient.

 I DO NOT want an overview or plan first.
 I want the final deliverable note, formatted as proper callouts as outlined above and below.

 > [!motivation] Motivation